 Not that it’s a bad thing because that’s the very core of Singaporean parenting isn’t it?
 To raise successful children.
 And how do we define success?
 Good at everything la!
 Ace examinations, win medals, get awards, be polite, respectful and well mannered.
 Successful child.
 Successful parenting.
 Everyone’s happy.

 And this has extended to us conditioning their happiness.
 Knowingly for some and subconsciously for others, we have manipulated our children into defining their happiness by how many boxes in our checklist they tick every night.

-So I urge you, mama, do what you must to groom your kids for the future.
+So I urge you, mama, to do what you must to groom your kids for the future.
 But do also be present in the moments that they are just being kids.
 Roll with them on the floor, pretend play, kick that ball, jump into that pool.
+Be involved in your kids play dates.
 Enjoy those moments to the fullest.